sorbet/sorbet/website/docs/adopting.md

 information.
 But for projects that have multiple files and depend on other gems, Sorbet needs to know more information to work.

-To initialize Sorbet in an existing project run:
+To initialize Sorbet in an existing project, run:

 ```plaintext
 ❯ srb init